alonw0/lovable-site-scanner/README.md

 # Lovable Site Scanner

-This is a Next.js application that allows you to scan a website to determine if it uses Supabase and has any publicly accessible data.
+This is a Next.js application that allows you to scan a website to determine if it uses Supabase and what public permissions are available.

+## Features

+*   **Credential Discovery:** Analyzes a website's assets to find public Supabase credentials (URL and anon key).
+*   **Comprehensive Permission Analysis:** For each table found, the scanner checks for the following permissions:
+    *   `GET`: Can anonymous users read data?
+    *   `POST`: Can anonymous users insert data?
+    *   `PATCH`: Can anonymous users update data?
+    *   `DELETE`: Can anonymous users delete data?
+*   **Safe, Non-Destructive Scanning:** The scanner uses PostgreSQL's `tx=rollback` feature for all write operations (`POST`, `PATCH`, `DELETE`).
+This means that while the scanner can accurately determine if a permission is available, **no data is ever actually created, updated, or deleted.**
+*   **PII Analysis:** The scanner performs a basic regex-based check on any public data to identify potential Personally Identifiable Information (PII) like email addresses or phone numbers.
+*   **Collapsible UI:** Presents the results in a clean, easy-to-navigate collapsible interface.

 ## How to Use

 1. Enter the URL of the website you want to scan in the input field.
+2. Check the box to confirm you have permission to scan the site.
-2. Click the "Scan Site" button.
+3. Click the "Scan Site" button.
-3. The application will then analyze the website's assets to find Supabase credentials.
-4. If credentials are found, it will attempt to fetch the database schema and any public data.
-5. The results will be displayed on the page.
+4. The results will be displayed on the page.

 ## Deployment